dragonlord93/opentelemetry-collector-contrib/cmd/opampsupervisor/specification/README.md

     non_identifying_attributes:
       custom.attribute: "custom-value"

-  # The port the Collector's health check extension will be configured to use
-  health_check_port:

   # The port the Supervisor will start its OpAmp server on and the Collector's
   # OpAmp extension will connect to
   opamp_server_port:
 ```